fnyaung/Fablix-2021/README.md

     - #### Project 5 Video Demo Link:

     - #### Instruction of deployment:
+        1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-11.git`
+        2. Open IntelliJ -> Import Project -> Choose the project you just cloned (The root path must contain the pom.xml!) -> Choose Import project from external model -> choose Maven -> Click on Finish -> The IntelliJ will load automatically
+        3. For "Root Directory", right click "cs122b-spring21-team-11" -> Mark Directory as -> sources root
+        4. make sure you have the `moviedb` database in all 3 java files: `MovieListPage.java`, `SingleMoviePage.java`, `SingleStar.java` in the `src` folder.
+        5. To run the example, follow the instructions on [canvas](https://canvas.eee.uci.edu/courses/36596/pages/intellij-idea-tomcat-configuration)

     - #### Collaborations and Work Distribution:
         - Hyejin Kim worked on Task 1 and 2